gilbertpwns/gilbertpwns.github.io/private-words.md

 Tired of always givin' in when this bottle of Henny wins Tired of never havin' any ends

-Tired of havin' skinny friends hooked on crack and Mini Thins I'm tired of this DJ playin' your shit when he spins
+Tired of havin' skinny friends hooked on crck and Mini Thins I'm tired of this DJ playin' your shit when he spins

 Tired of not havin' a deal